Geological Survey of Finland

 The Geological Survey of Finland (Geologian tutkimuskeskus abbreviated GTK, Geologiska forskningscentralen) is the geological survey of Finland.
 The organization was founded in 1885 when Emperor Alexander III decreed that the Geological Survey of Finland (Suomen geologinen tutkimus) be established.
-The survey produces impartial and objective research data and services in support of decision-making in industry, academia, and wider society. provides solutions to accelerate the transition to sustainable and carbon-neutral world.
-GTK employs more than 400 experts specialising in the mineral economy, circular economy, solutions related to energy, water and the environment, as well as digital solutions.
 GTK is a research institution governed by the Finnish Ministry of Employment and the Economy, operating in Finland and globally.

 Publications

 The Geological Survey of Finland publishes the Geological Survey of Finland, Bulletin since 1895.
 Before 1971 this publication was named Bulletin de la Commission géologique de Finlande.
 From 1929 to 1968 the Bulletin de la Commission géologique de Finlande appeared in a double edition together with the publication Comptes Rendus de la Société Géologique de Finlande of The Geological Society of Finland.
 The survey publishes also "special papers" and "reports of investigation".